Three Interlockers Along the Galveston Island Causeway

 Point on the mainland end of the causeway.
 It was commissioned for operation on

-October 14, 1912 and decommissioned in 1928 when its interlocking functions were
+October 14, 1912 and decommissioned in 1928 when its interlocking plant was

 community was organized at the site of a ferry operation.
 Virginia Point was